e6a5/word-of-the-day/README.md

  There is intense competition for the top jobs -> serious and often involving a lot of action in a short period of time

  He's very intense about everything -> having or showing very strong feelings, opinions or thoughts about somebody/something

+ ### provision /prəˈvɪʒn/ (noun)

+ There is no provision for anyone to sit down here -> the act of supplying somebody with something that they need or want; something that is supplied

+ You should make provision for things going wrong -> provision for somebody/something preparations that you make for something that might or will happen in the future

+ We have enough provisions to last us two weeks -> plural] supplies of food and drink, especially for a long journey

+ The same provisions apply to foreign-owned companies ->  a condition or an arrangement in a legal document